Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Drone Network Design Problem for Opioid Overdose Response

+The expected response time \ML{in steady-state} for an OTR at location $i$ is: \MLB{ \begin{rem} Note that the response and service time differ in the healthcare context.
+For example, Bandara et al. \cite{Bandara:2014} define the response time as “{\it the time between the receipt of a call at the dispatch centre and the arrival of the first emergency response vehicle at the scene}" while their definition of the service time is “{\it the time required for an ambulance to return back to its original station after leaving the station to attend the call, which includes the transportation time of the patient to the hospital if needed}”. \end{rem} }

 The metric used in our model is the average (over all overdoses) of the expected response time.~We~denote it by $\bar{R}$ and refer to it as the average response time.
-The proof of Proposition \ref{thm_avg_resp} is in Appendix \ref{PR1}.

-\begin{prop} The functional form of the average response time is a fractional expression with nonlinear numerator and denominator:
+The proof of Proposition \ref{thm_avg_resp} is in Appendix \ref{AVE-PR1}. \begin{prop} The functional form of the average response time is a fractional expression with nonlinear numerator and denominator: \end{prop}